+The islet has a wonderful beach, known as Vourlia, which is located in a quiet cove with crystal clear turquoise waters.
+At the entrance to the bay there is the wreck of the 40-meter-long ship "Anwar", which was bombed during World War II.
+Some parts of the ship are very close to the surface and for this reason, special care is required when approaching the beach by boat.
 North of Vourlia, there is the monastery of Gorgopege Assumption, dedicated to the “Virgin Mary Gorgopigi”.
-It took its name from the homonymous icon of 1832 that was found on the rocks of the island in 1984 at the point where there is a small church now.
-The monastery celebrates on August 23 and September 24 with a large number of visitors coming to honor the day the icon was found.
-During the days of the celebration, the Monastery offers visitors a meal with fish.
-It has a small hostel, to hosts pilgrims, but also those who remain on the island due to bad weather.
+It took its name from the homonymous icon of 1832, found on the rocks of the island in 1984 at the point where there is a small church now.
+The monastery celebrates on August 23 and September 24 with a large number of visitors coming to honor Virgin Mary.
+During the days of the feast, the Monastery offers a meal with fish to all the visitors.
+It has a small hostel, to host pilgrims, but also those who can't return to mainland due to bad weather.

 On the island there are half-ruined hermitages which testify that this place served as a place of contemplation and isolation for ascetiscs who wanted to stay away from worldly life.
 There are boat excursions to the island of Proti from the port of Marathopolis.